Xilinx/Vitis_Model_Composer/README.md

 ```

 ## Download a zipped version directly from github
-Make sure you first switch to the branch to the version corresponding to the version of the Model Commposer you have
+First switch to the branch corresponding to the version of Model Commposer you have.
 ![](images/download_zip_from_github.PNG)